matrix-org/synapse/docs/openid.md

 ### Microsoft Azure Active Directory
 Azure AD can act as an OpenID Connect Provider.
 Register a new application under *App registrations* in the Azure AD management console.
-The RedirectURI for your application should be set to your matrix server: `https://matrix.example.com/_synapse/oidc/callback`
+The RedirectURI for your application should point to your matrix server: `[synapse public baseurl]/_synapse/oidc/callback`

 Go to Certificates & secrets and register a new client secret.
-Make not of your Directory (tenant) ID.
+Make note of your Directory (tenant) ID as it will be used in the Azure links.
-Edit your /etc/matrix-synapse/homeserver.yaml file and change the oidc_config section:
+Edit your Synapse config file and change the oidc_config section:

 ```yaml
 oidc_config: